raisasherif/starter-academic/content/authors/admin/_index.md

 I am a Post-doc at the department of Public Economics at the [Max Planck Institute for Tax Law and Public Finance](https://www.tax.mpg.de/en/home.html/) in Munich.
 I completed my PhD in 2021 from the University of Munich and the Munich Graduate School of Economics.
 I received my undergraduate degree from the Indian Institute of Technology - Madras, India.

 The goal of my research is to better understand pro-environmental behaviours and policy interventions targeted at encouraging individuals to engage in them.
+Please find my research statement [here]().

 **I am on the academic job market in 2022 - 23 and will be available for interviews at the ASSA 2023 meetings.**